 D. Inclusion of Life Insurance Proceeds Into Estate.
 A decedent's gross estate includes the proceeds of life insurance policies on the life of the decedent to the extent of the amount receivable by the executor.
 A decedent's gross estate also includes the proceeds from life insurance policies on the life of the decedent receivable by all other beneficiaries if the decedent possessed at his death any of the incidents of ownership over any such policy, exercisable either alone or in conjunction with any other person.
 The term "incidents of ownership" includes, perhaps among other things, the power to (1) change the beneficiaries or contingent beneficiaries, (2) surrender or cancel the policy, (3) assign the policy, (4) revoke an assignment, (5) pledge the policy for a loan, (6) obtain from the insurer a loan against the surrender value of the policy, (7) change the time at or manner in which the proceeds will be received, (8) exercise an option to repurchase the policy from an assignee or (9) veto any change in beneficiary designation or an assignment or cancellation of the policy.
 Accordingly, an incomplete transfer of the life insurance policy will not result in a reduction in the transfer tax upon the insured's death.

 E. Three-Year Rule.
 The decedent's gross estate will include proceeds from life insurance policies on the life of the decedent to the extent of any interest therein of the decedent during the three-year period ending on the date of the decedent's death.
-Accordingly, to the extent the decedent's estate was the beneficiary of life insurance on the decedent's life or to the extent the decedent had any incident of ownership in such life insurance policies at any time within such three year period, such insurance proceeds will be includable in the decedent's estate and subject to transfer taxes.
+Accordingly, to the extent the decedent's estate was the beneficiary of life insurance on the decedent's life or to the extent the decedent had any incident of ownership in such life insurance policies at any time within such three-year period, such insurance proceeds will be includable in the decedent's estate and subject to transfer taxes.

 F. Crummey Powers.
-By giving one or more beneficiaries of a life insurance trust the right to withdraw amounts contributed to the trust for a specified period of time after contribution, an insured can cause the cash gifts to such a trust for the payment of future life insurance premiums to qualify for the annual exclusion.
+By giving one or more beneficiaries of a life insurance trust the right to withdraw amounts contributed to the trust for a specified period of time after contribution, an insured person can cause the cash gifts to such a trust for the payment of future life insurance premiums to qualify for the annual exclusion.

 G. Lapse of Crummey Power.
-Since a Crummey power of withdrawal is generally not exercised, and not intended to be exercised, so that the contributions to the life insurance trust can, in fact, be used to make premium payments on life insurance policies within such trusts, the tax consequences associated with the failure of a beneficiary to exercise this right become important.
+Since a Crummey power of withdrawal is generally not exercised, and not intended to be exercised, so that the contributions to the life insurance trust can be used to make premium payments on life insurance policies within such trusts, the tax consequences associated with the failure of a beneficiary to exercise this right become important.
 First, any trust property still subject to a withdrawal power upon the beneficiary's death is includable in the beneficiary's gross estate as a general power of appointment.
-Also, the lapse of a withdrawal power is a taxable gift by the beneficiary subject to the transfer tax rules to the extent that, in any calendar year, the value of the property subject to the lapsed power exceeds the greater of $5,000.00 or five percent (5%) of the aggregate value of the assets out of which the lapsed power could have been satisfied.
+Also, the lapse of a withdrawal power is a taxable gift by the beneficiary subject to the transfer tax rules to the extent that, in any calendar year, the value of the property subject to the lapsed power exceeds the greater of $5,000 or 5 percent of the aggregate value of the assets out of which the lapsed power could have been satisfied.
 Accordingly, the grant of Crummey powers in order to qualify future trust contributions for the annual exclusion may create transfer taxes at the beneficiary level.

 H. Generation-Skipping Transfer Tax Exemption.
-There is a generation-skipping tax on generation-skipping transfers ("GST") which include (1) a direct skip, (2) a taxable distribution or (3) a taxable termination.
+There is a generation-skipping tax on generation-skipping transfers ("GST") that include (1) a direct skip, (2) a taxable distribution or (3) a taxable termination.
 No tax is imposed on a GST that is protected by the annual gift exclusion or the generation-skipping transfer tax exemption ("GST Exemption").
 However, gifts qualifying for annual exclusion through Crummey clauses with respect to life insurance trusts are not going to be exempt from the GST tax.
 Nonetheless, by filing a gift tax return at the time of making the Crummey gifts, the amount of the GST Exemption that is utilized can be determined as of such date, as opposed to the date of death, resulting in a much lower valuation based on the value of the policy or premium payment prior to death, rather than the full value of the life insurance proceeds.

 III.
 Life Insurance Trusts for Benefit of Surviving Spouse and Children.